Skip to main content

 Fees, Deleted Assets, and Undue Burden

-Platforms can charge a reasonable administrative fee for processing the disclosure.
+Platforms can charge a reasonable fee for processing the disclosure.
 They also do not need to provide anything the user deleted before the request.
-If a fiduciary asks for only some assets and separating them would create an undue burden on the platform, either side can ask a court to resolve the issue.
+If separating specific assets would create an undue burden, either side can ask a court to resolve the issue.

 The court can order disclosure of a subset of assets limited by date, all assets, no assets, or all assets to the court for private review.
 This gives families and platforms a clear path when they disagree about the scope of access.